KARV (AM)

-KARV (610 kHz and 101.3 MHz) are commercial radio stations licensed to Russellville, Arkansas, United States.
-KARV-AM-FM are owned by Bobby Caldwell's EAB of Russellville, LLC.
-They carry a news/talk radio format, with a mix of local and national programs.
+KARV (610 AM) is a commercial radio station licensed to Russellville, Arkansas, United States.
+Simulcast with KARV-FM, both stations are owned by Bobby Caldwell's EAB of Russellville, LLC.
+They carry a talk format with a mix of local and national programs.

 History

 Early Years on 1490 AM

 On February 25, 1947, the radio station first signed on as KXRJ.
 It was set up on the campus of Arkansas Tech University.
 The station operated with 250 watts on 1490 AM, and was a network affiliate of the Mutual Broadcasting System.
 The original owners were Russ Horne and Jerrell Shepherd, who were brothers-in-law.
 In the early 1950s, Shepherd sold his interests in the station and started a successful broadcasting company based in Moberly, Missouri.
 The Horne Family operated the radio station for a number of years, growing its popularity.

 In 1968, the radio station changed its call sign from KXRJ to KARV, standing for the Arkansas River Valley.
 Station ownership moved from Russ Horne to his son Mike.
 The family also owned KWCK-KSER in Searcy, Arkansas.
 During the 1960s and 1970s, the stations were managed by L.L.
 "Doc" Bryan, who would go on to serve the Russellville area as a state representative, and was later the Arkansas legislature's Speaker of the House.
 After Bryan departed, Kermit Womack became the General Manager of the station.